2 moms prepare to open Cleveland’s first foster care closet

 They can come in and pick out clothing items, shoes, coats, diapers and wipes, baby gates and gear, toys and books, and more.
 Whatever they need to help them meet the needs of the children who sometimes are placed with just a few hour’s notice.

-DiVincenzo said older children will also be able to come in and pick out their stuff.
+DiVincenzo said older children will also be able to come in and pick out their own stuff.

-According to the Ohio Department of Jobs and Family Services, the total number of children in care statewide is close to 15,000.
-Cuyahoga County has the most children, with more than 2,200.
+According to the Ohio Department of Jobs & Family Services, the total number of children in care statewide is close to 15,000.
+Cuyahoga County has the most with more than 2,200 children.

 The need for more foster families is desperate.